Do EU Citizens Need to Apply for a Tourist Visa before Travelling to the UK?

 If you would like to work in the UK, before travelling to the UK, you’ll need to apply for entry clearance (visa), allowing you to do so.

-If a Home-Office registered UK employer offered you a job, you can enter the UK as a Skilled Worker.
+Also, if a Home-Office registered UK employer offered you a job, you can enter the UK as a Skilled Worker.

 If you can prove that you have exceptional talent or exceptional promise in a field of science, engineering, humanities, medicine, digital technology or arts and culture – you can apply under the Global Talent route.

 If you are a senior employee of an overseas business and would like to establish a branch or subsidiary in the UK, you can apply as a Representative of an Overseas Business.
 You can also use this route if you are an employee of an overseas media organisation posted to the UK on a long-term assignment.